• Recipes

 • Soy-free - sub coconut aminos for the soy sauce, and choose green peas instead of edamame.

-• Onion - instead of green onion, try fried rice with shallots, leeks, or any variety of regular onion that you have.
-Add these to the pan early, with the rest of the vegetables, instead of near the end of cooking.
+• Onion - instead of green onion, try fried rice with shallots, leeks, or any variety of onion you have.
+Add these to the pan early, with the rest of the vegetables, instead of at the end of cooking.

 • Edamame - use frozen green peas for a more classic fried rice.

 • JUST Egg - crumbled firm tofu makes a great replacement for the vegan egg.
-Simply crumble about 8 ounces of extra firm tofu into a bowl (depending on how much tofu you want).
+Simply crumble about 8 ounces of firm or extra-firm tofu into a bowl (depending on how much tofu you want).
 Place a lint-free towel over the tofu and press down to remove some of the water.
-Season the tofu with 1 tablespoon nutritional yeast, a generous pinch of ground turmeric (for color), and salt and pepper.
+Season the tofu with 1 tablespoon nutritional yeast, a pinch of ground turmeric for color, and salt and pepper.
+Also add a pinch of kala namak (Indian black salt) if you have it.
 Add the crumbled tofu to the pan while cooking the vegetables.

 Variations

-Vegan fried rice is totally versatile!
-Try these flavorful variations:
+Vegan fried rice is very versatile!
+Try these flavorful swaps:

 • With cashews - in Step 1, before frying the rice, add ⅔ cup raw cashews to the preheated pan.
 Stirring frequently, toast for 2 to 3 minutes then transfer to a plate and proceed with the recipe.